The Blueberry Loop Trail Might Be One Of The Most Beautiful Short-And-Sweet Hikes To Take In Alaska

 Best Hikes in Alaska

-The weather in Alaska is just as unique as everything else about the state.
+During the spring, Alaska usually has temperatures around 60 degrees Fahrenheit.
+That said, the weather in Alaska is just as unique as everything else about the state.
 And because of its vast size, just because it’s warm in the south doesn’t mean it’s warm in the north.
 In fact, those northern areas are well, always cold.
 But no matter where you are, expect spring to actually start much later than the calendar tells you: you won’t find temps in the 60s until late April or even May.
 In fact, early spring in Alaska isn’t the greatest time for outdoor fun, unless you enjoy the cold, wind, and very frequent precipitation.
 But if you do, take one of these scenic hikes in Alaska.

 What are the best family-friendly hikes in Alaska?